PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 Free SAT Exams for Juniors.

-Approximately 1,600 11th graders take the SAT exam for free, right in their own classroom.
+Approximately 1,600 11th graders take the SAT exam for free, right in their classroom.

 All students receive healthy meals free of charge.

-All Pittsburgh Public Schools students, regardless of family income, receive a healthy and well-balanced breakfast and lunch free of charge, ensuring all students are properly nourished and ready for class.
+All Pittsburgh Public Schools students, regardless of family income, receive free breakfast and lunch, ensuring all students are properly nourished and ready for class.

 Google Funds Pilot Dynamic Learning Project in Three District Schools.